Learn / Guides / Customer journey mapping (CJM) guide

 The best, most useful customer journey maps are not the solo project of the UX (user experience) or marketing team (though they may well originate there).
 Customer journey maps are a quick, easy, and powerful way to help everybody in your business get a clearer understanding of how things work from a customers’ perspective and what the customers’ needs are—which is the first step in your quest towards creating a better experience for them.

 Improving company-wide understanding

 Our first goal for preparing a customer journey map was to improve understanding of the customers across the company, so that every employee could understand the entire process our clients go through.

 For example, people from the shipping department didn't know how the process works online; people from marketing didn't know how customers behave after filing a complaint.
-Everything seems obvious, but when we shared these details, we saw that a lot of people didn't really know how the company itself works; this map made us realize that there were still gaps we needed to fill.
+Everything seems obvious, but when we shared these details, we saw that a lot of people didn't know how the company itself works; this map made us realize that there were still gaps we needed to fill.

 Bringing cross-functional teams together